VA-Explorer/va_explorer/README.md

     `./manage.py export_user_info --output_file <FILENAME>`
       This will export an anymymous user ID, user roles, geographic restrictions and privileges to a csv file.
 Can be used to track user activity in logs withou compromising thier PII.

+  * Link Field Workers to VAs
+  `./manage.py link_fieldworkeres_to_vas --emails <comma-separated field worker emails> --match_threshold <1-100> --debug <True/False>`
+    This command links a group of field workers to their corresponding VAs in the system.
+Linking is done by searching a VA's interviewer name (field `Id10010`) against names of field workers in the system.
+If there's a match, a link is created by setting the VA's username to the matching field worker's username.
+By default, all field workers in the system are considered for matching, but you can specify a subset with the `--emails` argument (comma-separated, no spaces).
+To account for typos and slight variations in name spelling, a fuzzy-matching algorithm is used.
+You can specify how stringent the algorithm is with `--matching_threshold` (higher is stricter, with 100 being a perfect match).

 * Load location data

   `./manage.py load_locations <NAME OF CSV>`